-When choosing heating fuels or systems, consumers may want to compare the cost of different heating fuels or energy sources.
-Because heating fuels are measured and sold in different units, such as gallons of oil and propane, cubic feet or therms of natural gas, or kilowatthours (kWh) of electricity, comparing the price of fuels in dissimilar units is not meaningful.
+When choosing heating fuels or heating systems, consumers may want to compare the cost of different heating fuels or energy sources.
+Because heating fuels are measured and sold in different units, such as gallons of oil and propane, cubic feet or therms of natural gas, and kilowatthours (kWh) of electricity, comparing the price of fuels in dissimilar units is not meaningful.

 A more useful comparison is the price or cost of fuels based on the heat content of the fuels, such as dollars per million British thermal units (Btu) of heat content.
 The formula for this calculation is: